 Living wills have substantial limitations.
 For example, they generally address only a narrow range of end-of-life decisions, they cannot realistically anticipate all the serious medical circumstances the person may face in the future, and the written document may not be available at the time and place needed.
-Also, peoples' preferences often change as they develop a terminal illness or with the passage of time.
-Living wills are often done long before serious decisions actually need to be made, so highly specific directions may not have been intended for new and unforeseen circumstances.
-Nevertheless, a living will can provide general guidance to health care practitioners and the person’s surrogate decision makers in the face of serious illness.
+Also, peoples' preferences often change as they develop a progressive illness or as their values or priorities change over time.

-Once in effect, the agent can act in the here-and-now, review the medical record, serve as an advocate, discuss care and questions with the medical staff, and decide what the principal would want or what is in the best interest of the principal.
-The durable power of attorney for health care can include a living will provision—a description of health care preferences—or any other instructions but should, preferably, do so only as guidance for the agent, rather than as a binding instruction.
+Once in effect, the agent can act in the here-and-now, review the medical record, serve as an advocate, discuss care and questions with the medical staff, and decide what the principal would want or what is in the best interest of the principal if the principal's wishes are not known.
+The health care power of attorney can include a living will provision—a description of health care preferences—or any other instructions but should, preferably, do so only as guidance for the agent, rather than as a binding instruction.